League of Legends (popularly known as LOL) is a Multiplayer Online Battle Arena (MOBA) game created by Riot Games.

 They are pretty much a waste of IP.
 Buy Tier 1 and save up for Tier 3.
 Or, if you're baller like Hargaad, don't even buy Tier 1.
 Wait to hit level 30, then buy all the Tier 3 runes you need.

 3. Do queue with friends.

-Playing with randoms is a crapshoot, and playing with a Taric or two can put the odds in your favor.
+Playing with randoms is a crapshoot, and playing with a friend or two can put the odds in your favor.
 Play complementary champs and request feedback on how you did in each game (even if you won).
-Likewise, you can offer advice to others you saw having trouble in a polite manner (because if you aren't polite, you're likely to get flamed).
+Likewise, you can offer advice to others you saw having trouble in a polite manner.

 When a new rotation occurs, it is wise to play a few games with each champ.
 Knowing what each champ is capable of will be useful even if you hate how they play and never intend on using them.
 For example, Karthus has a skill that does damage to every enemy champion, regardless of location!
 If you know this, then you can be a jerk and take Soraka (who has a skill that heals all allied champions).